Can You Use Glycolic and Lactic Acid Together?

 Collection of glycolic and lactic acid skincare products, including serums, toners, and creams, ideal for radiant skin and gentle exfoliation.

 When it comes to using AHA's, the right product choice makes all the difference.
-Here’s a quick rundown of the types of products you can use:
+Here’s a quick rundown of the types of products available:

 1. Cleansers